 The Career Center offers many career and job search workshops designed to assist you with your career development.
-Workshops are available upon request to student organizations, academic classes, and community-based agencies.
+Workshops are available upon request to student organizations, academic classes, and community-based agencies. *Please note that all workshops will be conducted virtually for the Fall 2020 semester.
+You will need to ensure that you have the necessary technology to accommodate virtual presentations.*

 Requests should be submitted two weeks prior to the anticipated presentation date.
 We try to process your request as quickly as possible and will contact you should we need any further information.
 While we try to accommodate each request, in rare circumstances we may not be able to assist due to other engagements or conflicts.
 Workshops that begin after 7:00 p.m. and on weekends may require additional notice to accommodate.